Chapter 25: Raising the Ruins

 So God started His rebuilding work in Jerusalem, which had become a desolate wasteland during its Babylonian captivity, through this small remnant of Jews.
 “For who hath despised the day of small things?”
-God asked in Zechariah 4:10.
+God asked in verse 10.
 Zerubbabel’s enemies were critical of his work because of how small it started.

 Mr. Armstrong’s critics also found fault with the way the Worldwide Church of God began.
 His God-given commission to preach the gospel to the world started in 1933 on a small 100-watt radio station in Eugene, Oregon.
 He began publishing the Plain Truth magazine the following year; the inaugural issue, mimeographed by hand, went to 234 recipients.
 Everything seemed so small and insignificant at the beginning.
 But it was all by design.

 “When the great God, Creator and Ruler of the vast universe, does something by Himself,” Mr. Armstrong wrote,

 He demonstrates His supreme power by doing it in a stupendous, awe-inspiring manner.
 But when it is actually God who is doing something through humans, it must start the smallest.
 Like the grain of mustard seed, the smallest of herbs, which grows to become the largest, God’s works through humans must start the smallest—but they grow, and grow, and grow, until they become the biggest!6

 Though his work started from practically nothing, Mr. Armstrong walked by faith.
 He had no scholarly training, no corporate funding, and yet, thanks to the blessings of God, over a period of decades he raised up a highly successful, globe-encompassing work.
 When God builds something through people, He starts small, because He never wants us to forget that He is the one who provides the increase.